Common preperiodic points for quadratic polynomials: Basic examples

 \subsection{The Julia sets are distinct}

-It is well known that, for any polynomial, all but finitely many of the periodic points of $f$ will be contained in its Julia set, their closure gives all of $J(f)$, and all the preperiodic points form a subset of the filled Julia set.
+It is well known that, for any polynomial, all but finitely many of the periodic points of $f$ will be contained in its Julia set, $J(f)$ is the accumulation set of the (pre)periodic points of $f$, and all of the preperiodic points (other than $\infty$) form a subset of the filled Julia set.
 Therefore